• Skip to primary navigation

 Instructions

-1. The night before, mix the nuts with the candied fruit, spices, lemon zest, and rum.
+1. Mix the nuts with the candied fruit, spices, lemon zest, and rum the night before.
 Stir well and cover with a cloth or plastic kitchen.

 2. Preheat the oven to 180C or 350F.